pgh-pep/pep_resources/Simulation/gazebo.md

 ## Gazebo Versions

 With recent updates, the term Gazebo can be confusing due to multiple versions.
 As of recent updates, the simulation software Gazebo has three main classifications.
 The original is Gazebo Classic (which used to be called just Gazebo).
 Versions of Gazebo Classic have numbers (ex.
 Gazebo 11).
 The successor to Gazebo Classic is Ignition.
-However, as of the beginning of 2025, Gazebo Classis has reached EOL and Ignition has been rebranded into just Gazebo.
+However, as of the beginning of 2025, Gazebo Classic has reached EOL, and Ignition has been rebranded into just Gazebo.
 Versions of the new Gazebo are words (ex.
 Gazebo Garden, Gazebo Harmonic).
 We will be using Gazebo Garden.

 Be careful getting help from online forums as the different simulation engines have slightly different uses.